Needle remover: Commercial models

 There are several electrically powered needle-removers on the market now.
-The Disintegrator Needle Destruction Device, offered by American Scientific Resources (ASFX), uses plasma arch technology to destroy the needle, kill pathogens and blunt the syringe.
+The Disintegrator Needle Destruction Device, offered by American Scientific Resources (ASFX), uses plasma arc technology to destroy the needle, kill pathogens and blunt the syringe.
 Designed to be used with only one hand, this device completely eliminates the sharp.
 One model from Techno Fab uses a regular electrical short-circuit to melt the needle, while another needle-remover, seen at CarePathways.com, uses a plasma arc to melt the needle.
 A unique needle-remover design is the Needle Remover Device, designed by the Program for Appropriate Technology in Health (PATH).
 It uses two handles that are squeezed together to slide two circular blades across each other, which cuts the hub from the syringe.
 It is also reusable, and its target cost is about $15.
 Another needle-removers currently on the market is Advanced Care Products's Clip&Stor, which uses a hand-powered clipper action to remove the needle.
 The cost of the Clip&Stor is about seven dollars.
 There is also the BD Hub Cutter, which uses a squeezing hand motion to cut the syringe.
 The edges of the squeezable parts have blades that do the actual cutting.
 However, unlike a regular needle-remover, the BD Hub Cutter cuts the syringe at the hub so the needle is completely separated from the syringe.
 As a result, the risk of a contaminated puncture is completely eliminated because no needle shards remain on the syringe.
 The Hub Cutter is not reusable though, and disposal of the whole unit must occur.
 The cost of the Hub Cutter is about four dollars.